SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 2.md

 ## **Lab 2: Connecting to Hyperscale (Citus) on Azure Database for PostgreSQL**

-Here we will start wroking with Azure Data Studio by connecting our database to it.
+Here we will start working with Azure Data Studio by connecting our database to it.

 ### Task 1: Connect to the database using Psql in Azure Data Studio